 Cats cannot tell you how they are feeling and, as a result, disease may be present before you are aware of it.
 To further complicate matters, as part of their survival instincts, most cats will hide signs of disease in the early stages.
 This means that a health condition may become highly advanced before your cat shows any obvious or recognizable problems.
 Some early warning signs may be detected by your veterinarian during the physical examination, or subtle changes that are suggestive of underlying issues may be found, prompting recommendations for further testing as outlined above.

-If a disease or condition can be detected before a pet shows obvious signs of illness, steps can often be taken to manage the problem before irreversible damage occurs, and the prognosis for a successful outcome improves.
-In addition, early detection and treatment is often less costly than waiting until a disease or problem becomes advanced enough to affect your pet's quality of life.
+If a disease or condition can be detected before your cat shows obvious signs of illness, steps can often be taken to manage the problem before irreversible damage occurs, and the prognosis for a successful outcome improves.
+In addition, early detection and treatment is often less costly than waiting until a disease or problem becomes advanced enough to affect your cat’s quality of life.

-Wellness examinations and testing are particularly important in the geriatric pet, since there is a greater chance that underlying disease may be present.
-This is the reason why semi-annual examinations are recommended for senior pets.
+Wellness examinations and testing are particularly important in senior and geriatric cats, since there is a greater chance that underlying disease may be present.
+This is the reason why semi-annual examinations are recommended for senior cats.

 Is there anything I need to do to prepare my cat for a wellness examination?

 When you book the appointment with your veterinarian, you should ask whether you should fast your cat before the visit.
 You should also ask whether you should bring in fresh urine or fecal samples.

-Prepare yourself with some basic information, such as the brand and type of food that your cat eats, whether the family feeds any table scraps, whether you give your cat any supplements, and whether anybody in the family has noticed any problems.
+Prepare yourself with some basic information, such as the brand and type of food that your cat eats, whether your family feeds any table scraps, whether you give your cat any supplements, and whether anybody in the family has noticed any problems.
 This is also the time that you should take note of any concerns you might have and make inquiries into optimal health maintenance strategies for your furry friend.